 So here are the top ten safest countries in South America, according to the latest Global Peace Index, as well as links to the relevant travel advisories and travel warnings for each destination.

-Tranquil, safe, and green, Uruguay is fast becoming an ideal getaway for holidaymakers of all demographics.
+Tranquil, safe, and green, Uruguay is fast becoming a getaway for holidaymakers looking for great wine, gorgeous beaches, and a relaxed, welcoming atmosphere.

 How to stay safe traveling in Uruguay

 When traveling to Uruguay, safety concerns to be aware of are pickpocketing, muggings, and car break-ins in the big cities – but care should be taken in the smaller towns and resorts, too.
-It is advisable to avoid carrying large amounts of cash or expensive jewelry.
-It is generally best to avoid walking alone at night.
+It is advisable to avoid carrying large amounts of cash or expensive jewelry and, in Montevideo, it is generally best to avoid walking alone at night.

 Uruguayan destinations you shouldn’t miss